-\item On the other hand, the main issue with data-driven approaches is the fact that, the policy obtained in this way, will not necessarily respect the hard constraint of $\hat{\mathbf{K}} \in \mathcal{U}_{m,n}^N(\mathcal{G})$ as was posed in the optimization \eqref{eq:distributed_optimization}.
-Also, a ``projection'' onto the intersection of this constraint and stabilizing controllers is not straightforward due to the complicated geometry of the set of stabilizing controllers \cite{bu2020topological}.
+\item In the meantime, policies obtained via data-driven approaches, do not necessarily respect the hard constraints on $\hat{\mathbf{K}} \in \mathcal{U}_{m,n}^N(\mathcal{G})$ posed in \eqref{eq:distributed_optimization}.
+In particular, we point out that ``projection'' onto the intersection of the constraint imposed by the network and stabilizing controllers is not straightforward due to the intricate geometry of the set of stabilizing controllers \cite{bu2020topological}.

-\item Another significant challenge of adopting data-driven methods for the entire network takes root in the ``curse of dimensionality'' inherent to large-scale networked systems.
-In fact, collecting data from the entire large-scale network itself is prohibitive.
+\item Another key challenge in adopting data-driven methods for the entire network is rooted in the ``curse of dimensionality'' inherent in the design and analysis of large-scale systems.
+In fact, even collecting data from the entire network can be prohibitive.

-\item Finally, it is often impossible in real-world applications to stop the entire network from functioning for data collection or decision-making purposes.
-Therefore, a proposed algorithm must enjoy an online nature that allows the entire network to evolve through out the process.
+\item Finally, it is often impossible in applications to pause the operation of the network for data collection or decision-making purposes.\footnote{For example, consider an operational large-scale homogeneous aerial vehicles that need to coordinate their relative states (in addition to their respective state regulation) over a network induced by their proximity~\cite{stipanovic2004decentralized}.} \end{enumerate}